Polar vortex to unleash frigid Arctic blast

 Extreme cold will not be the only hazard.
 Disturbances will ride along the frontal boundary separating bitter cold to the north and warm, moist air to the south.
 From Wednesday through Friday snow, ice and rain will straddle the boundary, with some areas from Dallas, Texas, to Little Rock, Arkansas, to Lexington, Kentucky, getting a glaze of treacherous ice.

 Washington, D.C., will be just north of the front, and for the nation's capital, that means mainly snow.
 From Wednesday afternoon through Friday morning, the area will pick up an extended period of intermittent light to moderate snowfall.
-In total, from West Virginia to Roanoke and Northern Virginia a general 5-10 inches will accumulate.
+In total, from West Virginia to Roanoke and Northern Virginia a general 5 to 10 inches will accumulate.

 Further north in New York City, the cold-dry airmass will block the storm system, keeping it to the south.
 While snow showers will fly on Thursday and Friday, they will not amount to much.
 That is, until Sunday, when a stronger storm looks to take aim at the rest of the Northeast.
 If it materializes, another significant snow and ice storm may be in the cards.